chainpoint/bitcoin-header-node/README.md

 You need to tell your node you want to start with a custom start point.
 There are two ways to do this on mainnet: with the start height or with the raw header data for the start block and _its previous block_ (this is needed for contextual checks).
-For other networks, including testnet or regtest, only the raw data will work since the height functionality works by querying the [btc.com](https://btc.com) API for the target blocks (you can see how this works in the headernode tests for startTip).
+For other networks, including testnet or regtest, only the raw data will work since the height functionality works by querying the [btc.com](https://btc.com) API for the target blocks (you can see how this works in the bhn tests for startTip).

 Both options, `start-tip` or `start-height`, can be passed as with any [bcoin Configuration](https://github.com/bcoin-org/bcoin/blob/master/docs/configuration.md).